CrayLabs/SmartSim/doc/clients.rst

  2. Communication with the database

-The API for these clients are designed so that implementation within simulation and analysis codes requires minimal instrumentation.
+The API for these clients are designed so that implementation within simulation and analysis codes requires minimal modification to the underlying codebase.

 .. |SmartSim Clients| image:: images/Smartsim_Client_Communication.png